-If you believe you have developed a pulmonary embolism, seek immediate emergency care at a local Dignity Health Central Coast hospital.
-We offer complete, personalized pulmonary embolism treatment on the Central Coast of California.
+If you believe you have developed a pulmonary embolism, seek immediate emergency care at a local Dignity Health.
+We offer complete, personalized pulmonary embolism treatment.

 A pulmonary embolism is almost always a result of a deep vein thrombosis (DVT).
 A DVT is a blood clot in one of your body’s deep veins.

 You can be at a greater risk of a DVT if you must stay in bed or sit for long periods of time.
 Smoking, obesity, and ongoing medical problems, such as cancer or heart disease, also can cause a DVT.
 Signs of a DVT include redness, swelling, pain, warmth or a change of skin color on your leg.